Best Pink Lemonade (Naturally Hot Pink)

 Can I use concentrated lemon juice?
 In a pinch, you can grab the infamous plastic lemon bottle, but let that be your last resort.
 Fresh lemon juice is king and provides that amazing tang.

 Where do I buy beet juice?
 Use beet juice that is not from concentrate.
 I get my pure beet juice from Harris Teeter or Publix.
 You can also find it in Whole Foods.
-If all else fails just grab a can of pure, unsalted beets.
-The juice in the can be used.
-Of course, you could always buy fresh beet and juice them.
+If all else fails, just grab a can of pure, unsalted beets.
+The juice in the can can be used.
+Of course, you could always buy fresh beets and juice them.
 I’ve even made this lemonade using a beet juice blend consisting of beets, carrots, and oranges.
 It worked just as well.

-Get the Recipe: Best Pink Lemonade
+Get the Recipe:

 Ingredients

-• 8-10 large lemons
+- 8-10 large lemons

-• 8-10 cups filtered water, divided
+- 8-10 cups filtered water, divided

-• 2 cups granulated sugar
+- 2 cups granulated sugar

-• pure beet juice (not from concentrate)
+- pure beet juice (not from concentrate) (few drops)

 Instructions

-• Pour the mixture into a large pitcher and add the lemon juice.
+- Pour the mixture into a large pitcher and add the lemon juice.

-• Stir in the remaining water to suit your taste.
+- Stir in the remaining water to suit your taste.
 Do this gradually to prevent watering it down and taste often while adding the water.
 Remember warm lemonade tastes WAY sweeter than cold lemonade.
 To test out the sweetness, pour a little bit into a cup with ice so that it gets cold.
 (I like my lemonade with 6-7 cups of water which creates a bold, tart, and sweet lemonade that tastes perfect once it's chilled and over ice.)

-• Chill the lemonade in the fridge until ready to serve.
+- Chill the lemonade in the fridge until ready to serve.
 Stir before serving and serve over ice.

-• Garnish with mint and lemon slices.
+- Garnish with mint and lemon slices.

 Video